The pre-master Economics and Business prepares you for the specialisations within our MSc in Economics and Business.

 - Marketing Research

-The overview above provides an impression of the curriculum for this programme.
+The overview above provides an impression of the curriculum for this programme for the academic year 2023-2024.
 It is not an up-to-date study schedule for current students.
 They can find their full study schedules on MyEUR.
+Please note that minor changes to this schedule are possible in future academic years.